 Biopsy neck skin for fluorescent antibody testing or do PCR of saliva, CSF, or tissue if patients have unexplained encephalitis or ascending paralysis.

 Before exposure, give the rabies vaccine to people at risk (eg, veterinarians, animal handlers, spelunkers, workers who handle the virus, travelers to endemic areas).

-After exposure, thoroughly clean and debride wounds, then give the rabies vaccine and rabies immune globulin.
+After exposure to an animal who has or is suspected of having rabies, thoroughly clean and debride any wounds, then give the rabies vaccine and rabies immune globulin.